subham2107/Simple-coding-repository/README.md

-# myfirstrepository
+# my first repository
-my very first repository
+This is my very first repository